 About 3 million people have cataract surgery every year in the United States.
-The outpatient procedure takes only about 10 minutes, is safe and offers successful outcomes.
-During surgery, the doctor removes the cloudy lens and implants an artificial intraocular lens (IOL) to restore clear eyesight.
+The outpatient procedure takes only about 10 to 15 minutes, is safe and offers successful outcomes.
+During surgery, the doctor removes the cloudy lens.
+They then implant a clear artificial intraocular lens (IOL) to restore clear eyesight.

 “Be sure to ask your doctor whether they provide sunglasses,” Dr. Bansal says.
 “You may have to bring your own.”

 How long to wear sunglasses after cataract surgery